boughtonp/qpscanner/readme.md

 =============================

-QueryParam Scanner is a project created and maintained by Peter Boughton, licensed under the GPLv3 (read gpl-license.txt for details).
+QueryParam Scanner is a project created and maintained by Peter Boughton, licensed under the GPLv3 (read license.txt for details).

 The project gratefully makes use of the third-party software detailed below, each available individually under their respective licenses.